Bassim789/python_image_modification/README.md

 # python_image_modification

-process.py manage image modification

-Following files apply a specific modification using process.py:
+Run main_process.py in the lib folder and you can apply some tyoe of image modification

+You can modify type of modification files or create your own in the lib folder, it will be automaticly added to the available type.

+Modification type available:

-* differences_recognition1.py
+* differences_recognition1
-* mirror1.py
+* mirror1
-* mirror2.py
+* mirror2
-* mirror3.py
+* mirror3
-* mirror4.py
+* mirror4